FabrizioBrancati/Queuer/README.md

 > We will see how `ConcurrentOperation` and `SynchronousOperation` works later.

 ### Chained Operations
-Chained Operations are operations that add a dependency each other.<br>
+Chained Operations are `Operation`s that add a dependency each other.<br>
 They follow the given array order, for example: `[A, B, C] = A -> B -> C -> completionBlock`.
 ```swift
 let concurrentOperation1 = ConcurrentOperation { _ in